zeroincombenze/tools/docs/pypi_z0bug_odoo/rtd_usage.rst

 'product.product' data even if this model is used in your test data.

 For example, you have to test 'sale.order.line' which refers to 'product.product'.
-You simply declare a 'product.template' record with external reference user "_template" magic text.
+You simply declare a 'product.template' record with external reference uses "_template" magic text.

 ::